MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.25	(2021/11/12)
+  - Improvement of the imaging process to avoid that the Azure Agent shows older logs after the rollout of new VMs
+  - For the rollout configuration: You can now select the source VM (Golden Master) instead of an image.
+Hydra will care that always the newest image of the source VM is used for the next rollout
+  - Preparation to have unassigned hosts available in a personal host pool  (private preview)
+  - Deleting an FSLogix profile from the GUI will no longer remove all files in the profile folder.
+Only VHD* files will be removed
+  - Remove a typo in the log analytics data column for host pool statistics
 - 1.0.1.24	(2021/11/04)
   - Hydra now has the imaging capabilities from WVDAdmin.
 You can create images based on existing VMs / Golden Masters without destroying them.
 The VMs / Golden Masters can be updated in the future and captured again
   - Hydra has now a Logging menu item to show the latest operations